fastener-image-analysis/ColorAnalysis/README.md

 ## How it works currently
 The program takes in a file path to an image you want to analyze.
 An example of a valid image can be seen below.
 It will then seperate out all the detected parts from the background by a grayscale threshold as well as edge recognition.
 Using the background as a normalization factor, the image is converted into the L* a* b* colorspace, and outputs blackness, color shift, glossiness, and median a* and b* values.
 For the best results, the same background should be white, and the same with all the images of parts you want to compare.
-Parts should not be white in color at best, and should not be white at minimum.
+Parts should not be white in color at best, and should not be similar to the background at minimum.

 ![Sample Input Image](sample_input_image.jpg)